 Don’t go for cheap deal fish foods wish can result in poor quality waste poops that can be toxic to the plants and those that eat them.

 Most Tilapia are farm raised and fed GMO Soy and corn pellets that are unhealthy for them and those of us that eat Tilapia.
 In the wild they prefer a menu of water plants like algae and duckweed also known as Duck Wheat) which has a high protein content.

 You can grow the algae and duckweed yourself for Tilapia fish food.
 In ponds Duckweed can grow so fast that it blocks other plants from sunlight, but that won’t be an issue in your aquaponics grow beds.
 Just be sure to isolate them in separate trays from other plant types.

-Since they won’t eat smaller fish they they don’t get caught up in the mercury content that omnivors do.
-Their mercury content is much lower which means they are a much healthier for usas a food to consume.
+Since they won’t eat smaller fish they they don’t get caught up in the mercury content that omnivores do.
+Their mercury content is much lower which means they are a much healthier for us as a food to consume.

 Ever thought of making your own Tilapia aquaponics fish food?
 Here is a fairly easy recipe you can try yourself.

-- 1. Put some leafy greens like kale, swiss chard, and lettuce in a food processor then add some veggie roots like turnups and seaweed if available- now blend it into a puree
+- 1. Put some leafy greens like kale, Swiss chard, and lettuce in a food processor then add some veggie roots like turnips and seaweed if available- now blend it into a puree

 - 2. Add some protein like fish meal, Duckweed, or Spirulina and blend a little more.

 - 3. Keep blending until smooth while adding liquid of your choice be it water, lemon juice, or vegetable juice.
 The object is to build a dough type of texture